aryan68125/Fast_api_project/README.md

 # Routes in FastAPI
 Without this also we can create a FastAPI application but in this case our ```main.py``` file will become a lot cluttered.
+As our development goes our FastAPI apps may become more and more complex hence our ```main.py``` file will become more and more cluttered with path operations.
+In order to mitigate this we will eventually have to use routing in FastAPI.